AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 This workflow for RAG Pattern generally maps to the following steps:

 1. User types in a user prompt or question.
-1. The user prompt is vectorized by an embeddings modeland returned as an array of vectors.
+1. The user prompt is vectorized by an embeddings model and returned as an array of vectors.
-1. These vectors are used in a vector search against adatabase.
-Results are returned ordered by semanticsimilarity.
+1. These vectors are used in a vector search against a database.
+Results are returned ordered by semantic similarity.
-1. The search results, the context window (chathistory) and the latest user prompt are sent to the LLM.
+1. The search results, the context window (chat history), and the latest user prompt are sent to the LLM.
-1. The LLM processes all of the text in the payload andgenerates a response.
+1. The LLM processes all of the text in the payload and generates a response.

 ## Vector Search on user data